 The doctor agrees I can return to work on the 15th, so long as I promise to take things easy, and work part time for a while.

 15th July 2008

 Managed half a day at work before being totally exhausted.
 Everyone at work is pleased to see me, and that helps the morning speed along.
 My backside still aches now and again - some stitches are still there, but these are "heavy duty" ones, so maybe things are as they should be.

 I'm used to the stoma now - my only problem is knowing which bag to use.
 I'm still torn between a one piece and a two piece bag.
 Both have advantages over each over.
 The two piece is better, but a git to clean after emptying - the one piece gives no problems, but requires changing more often.

 Nothing dramatic has happened since the last update.
 However, plenty has happened, and I'll try to list the highlights here.

 I have learnt not to let the bag get too full.
-I know what foods for me turn my poo to water, and which ones are absorbed better.
+I know what foods for me turn my poo to liquid, and which ones are absorbed better.
 I know not to drink too much beer in the evening, because the bag fills with air to the size of zepplin proportions, and I know not to leave it too long before letting this air out before the bag blows up !

 15th December 2010